 - While the BBQ is warming up, check all oysters to ensure they are all closed and none have open.
 If they have opened, discard as they are no longer edible.
 If all look good, place them directly onto the grill with the tops facing up.
 Close the lid and cook for 5 – 7 minutes as you make your compound butter!

 - Take all of the remaining ingredients and blend together in a small bowl.
-I like to save 2tbsp of parmesan and 2tbsp of parsley to top at the end.
+I like to save some extra parmesan and fresh herbs to top at the end.

 - Once the oysters start to pop open and their juices start to spew out, carefully remove them from the grill with either a safe glove or tongs – try to save the juices in their shell if possible!